rjbs/rjbs.github.io/_posts/2024-06-08-github-actions-for-dzil.md

 The actions themselves are pretty straightforward, too.

-The [dzil-build](https://github.com/rjbs/dzil-build) action is a good fifty lines, but it does more or less exactly one thing, and I bet it could be used by other people for other purposes.
+The `dzil-build` action is a good fifty lines, but it does more or less exactly one thing, and I bet it could be used by other people for other purposes.
 I think it could also be a good place to put some little improvements like the caching of the installed prereqs.
 I only gave it one parameter, `dist-name`, which is used to create the tarball.
 Generally, you don't need to supply this, because the action will use your repository name.
 This is a little improvement on the previous workflow, which always created `Dist-To-Test.tar.gz`.

-The [test-perl-dist](https://github.com/rjbs/test-perl-dist/) action is the other fifty lines.
+The `test-perl-dist` action is the other fifty lines.
 I'm less certain that this action would be useful in other contexts, but it still might be!
 Even if not, it means that upgrades to the action will upgrade all my workflows that use it by name, which is a big deal.

 Maybe I'll never make many changes to these actions, and so there won't be a lot of benefit in that sense, but going through the process was pretty helpful for my ongoing learning of how to use GitHub Actions.
 I'm glad I did it.

-## ❗️ Update: a few hours later…
+## ❗️ Update 1: a few hours later…

 After posting this, I mentioned it on the `#distzilla` IRC channel, saying: